mturchin20/bmass/README.md

 If you find the bmass package or any of the source code in this repository useful for your work, please cite:

-> Michael Turchin and Matthew Stephens (2019) *Bayesian multivariate
+> Michael C. Turchin and Matthew Stephens (2019) *Bayesian multivariate
 > re-analysis of large genetic studies identifies many new
 > associations.* [bioRxiv:#####][biorxiv-paper].